 New Cardmember Welcome Bonus

-At 60,000 American Express Membership Rewards after $5,000 in purchases during the first three months (Terms Apply), one of the few knocks on the Amex Platinum is that the welcome bonus is not as lucrative as welcome bonuses offered by similar cards.
-While other cards may offer a higher number of points, 60,000 Membership Rewards are extremely valuable, especially when transferred to one of Amex's travel partners.
+The new welcome offer is 60,000 bonus Membership Rewards points after you use your new Card to make $5,000 in purchases in your first 3 months.
+One of the few knocks on the Amex Platinum is that the welcome bonus is not as lucrative as those offered by similar cards.
+While other cards may offer a higher number of points, Membership Rewards are extremely valuable, especially when transferred to one of Amex's travel partners.

 One important factor to keep in mind regarding the Amex Platinum is that it is a charge card, not a credit card.
 That means that you cannot carry a balance from month to month and must pay your entire balance in full every month.
 Therefore, if you do not think you are in a position to pay your entire credit card balance in full every month, you should take that into consideration when reviewing the card.